-As of 6/22/20, we have reopened our office for allergy shots on Mondays and Thursdays from 9:00am to 5:00pm BY APPOINTMENT ONLY.
+As of November 2020, we have reopened our office for allergy shots on Mondays, Tuesdays, and Thursdays from 9:00am to 5:00pm BY APPOINTMENT ONLY.
 If you are looking to return to receive your allergy injections after the gap in your treatment, you must schedule a video appointment with Dr. Davidson beforehand to discuss necessary changes to your treatment and to address any questions.
 Please see notice above.

 2. What will happen to my allergy shot dose?

 If it has been 2-6 weeks since your last allergy shot, we will repeat the last dose that you received.

 If it has been more than 6 weeks since your last allergy shot, we will most likely have to decrease your dose.
 Dr. Davidson will determine your build-up back to maintenance on a case by case basis.

 3. Will you open more days for allergy shots?

 Yes, as the restrictions of the shelter in place are lifted, we anticipate opening more days of the week for allergy shots.